machinat/sociably/website/docs/embedded-webview.md

   - loginAt - `Date`, the time user logged in.
   - expireAt - `Date`, the time current authorization would expired.
   - data - `any`, raw auth data from chat platform.
-- authorizer - `object`, the authorizer instance of the authorizing chat platform.
+- authenticator - `object`, the authenticator instance of the authorizing chat platform.

 ### `connect` and `disconnect`